 The physical conditions of any urban site have been changed from the soil up.
-Composition, drainage, tilth…all of the things that comprise a living soil…are changed.
+Composition, soil grade, drainage, tilth…all of the things that comprise a living soil…are changed.
 Plant and animal species in urban landscapes are a result of contrived designs, the heavy impacts of our living here and an established weed population, all of which exists in a ‘chaotic’ relationship.
 Populations can change drastically over short periods of time.
 The stability of entire landscapes are subject to our limited attention span, whim, fashion or simple opportunity.
-The landscape is reduced to simple object subject to our disinterest, passion or greed.
+The landscape is reduced to simple object, subject to our disinterest, passion or demands.

 It would be instructive to look at a mostly intact native landscape to get an idea of the adaptive management approach to landscape maintenance before plunging ahead with a completely contrived modern urban landscape.
 On the face of it, such relatively pristine sites, as they exist in a state of natural balance, all parts in relationship to one another, this would seem to be a relatively simple task.
 Site analysis and Defining Future Conditions would be fairly straight forward.
 Initially any ‘stickiness’ will be in the Adaptive Management phase, specifically in the Prescription and Intervention phases.